As an Amazon Associate I earn from qualifying purchases.

-- Ezekiel brand breads – Most often found in the freezer section.
-This brand of bread has several types to choose from, but read ingredients as not all are clean.
+- Ezekiel brand bread – Most often found in the freezer section.
+This brand of bread has several types to choose from, but read the ingredients as not all are clean.
 They have tortillas as well.

-- Alvarado Street Bakery brand breads – They have wonderful breads, rolls, hamburger buns and hot dog buns and all of them are clean.
+- Alvarado Street Bakery brand bread – They have wonderful bread, rolls, hamburger buns, and hot dog buns and all of them are clean.

-- Trader Joe’s brand whole grain breads – The two in particular that I know are clean are the Sprouted Multi-Grain bread and the California Protein bread.
+- Trader Joe’s brand whole grain bread – The two in particular that I know are clean are the Sprouted Multi-Grain bread and the California Protein bread.

 - Ak Mak Whole Wheat Crackers – Get it on Amazon here. (affiliate link)

 This one is tough.
 It may take you a while to find a clean version.
 The only clean tortilla left in my area is sold by Trader Joe’s.
 They are hard to find but worth it.
 Typically, the only ingredients will be corn, lime, and water.
 Trader Joe’s also carries a sprouted wheat tortilla that is clean and quite good once you get used to the texture.
 It’s a bit stiffer than what you might be used to.
 The other option is to make your own.

 Dairy is a source of much confusion when you’re learning how to eat clean.
 So here’s a general breakdown.

 - Milk – Raw milk is the cleanest milk you can get.
-But since it’s hard to find, expensive and even illegal in some states, the next best thing would be organic, full-fat milk.
+But since it’s hard to find, expensive, and even illegal in some states, the next best thing would be organic, full-fat milk.
 If you choose this route, it’s best to treat your milk as a fat and carbohydrate instead of a protein.
-Also know that homogenization is processing of dairy.
+Also, know that homogenization is the processing of dairy.
 You can go low fat, but the lower in fat you go, typically the more processed the milk is.

 - Cottage cheese (for those who eat it) – Full fat is best, but you can also use low fat.
 (NOT fat-free.)
 That being said, it can be very difficult to find truly clean cottage cheese, and again, the lower the fat, the more processing involved.